alenaernst/alenaernst.github.io/research.md

 <!-- aside: true -->
 ---

-My research interest lie in combinatorics, especially in **extremal** and **algebraic combinatorics**.
-Whereas the latter is of special interest for me because it particularly involves the theory of **association schemes** giving a framework to answer questions of the former.
-Moreover this often involves the **representation theory** of finite groups.
+My research interest lie in **combinatorics**, especially in **extremal combinatorics**, including the study of Erdős-Ko-Rado theorems, and **algebraic combinatorics**.
+Whereas the latter is of special interest for me because it particularly involves the theory of **association schemes** providing a framework to answer questions of the former.
+Furthermore the **representation theory** of finite groups is another of my research interests since it is necessary for the study of certain association schemes.

 ### Publications